Vervious/gpt/README.md

 > [!NOTE]
 > *Retroactive Note*: Another unmotivated experiment in retrospect, but it has the property of having the first graph that I saved.
 I remain curious how these ideas would play out at a token generation level (if not already used in these chain-of-thought settings or during post-training).
+>
+> Unfortunately, the graphs are (initially) not very well documented; orange usually reflects the current experiment, and blue is a relevant baseline, but for these older experiments, I didn't write down what it was (since this was not intended to be a reference).

 *Hypothesis*: Let's rethink using confidence of subsequent layers to penalize / reward earlier computation:
 - Certainly, one should punish confidently wrong answers.
 But what if there is no target?
 Ask the next layer if wrong or not wrong.